peterszerzo/scaling-tricks-for-geo/README.md

 # On Scalable Interactive Mapping: Recent Favorites Tricks

-I spent some time thinking up some interactive mapping strategies that made my recent mapping code more versatile, modular, dry and, best of all, fun to write and maintain.
-Enough, in fact, that I decided to share them in this post as well as extract them in a [simple project](https://github.com/pickled-plugins/scaling-tricks-for-geo) to provide realistic, living code examples.
+I spent some time thinking up some strategies that made my recent interactive mapping code more versatile, modular, dry and, best of all, fun to write and maintain.
+Enough, in fact, that I decided to share them in this blog post.
+For readers eager to jump right to live, working code, this [test project](https://github.com/pickled-plugins/scaling-tricks-for-geo) presents some of the tricks I talk about.

-I will be touching on the following topics:
+Tricks relate to the following topics:
 * a look at interactive data visualizations inside conventional MV* architectures.
 * prototypes for smart data structures that play nicely with different rendering libraries.
 * a versatile rendering workflow that works strikingly similarly for map pins, counties, states and countries alike, whether they need additional shape files fetched or not.

-The technologies I used: [d3.js](http://d3js.org/), [Leaflet.js](http://leafletjs.com/), [Backbone.js](http://backbonejs.org/), [Marionette.js](http://marionettejs.com/), [GeoJson](http://geojson.org/).
-I also suspect that some of these ideas, code samples and constructors may work really well with other frameworks such as [Angular](https://angularjs.org/) or [Ember](http://emberjs.com/), and especially if you don't use a framework at all.
+They have been born and somewhat formalized from work in the following technologies: [d3.js](http://d3js.org/) and [Leaflet.js](http://leafletjs.com/) packaged according to the [GeoJson](http://geojson.org/) specification, inside apps structures in [Backbone.js](http://backbonejs.org/) and [Marionette.js](http://marionettejs.com/).
+Yet I have a feeling that these ideas, code samples and constructors may work rather well with other frameworks such as [Angular](https://angularjs.org/) or [Ember](http://emberjs.com/), and especially as lightweight helpers if you don't use a framework at all.

-The project is run by navigating to the root of the project folder in the command line and typing:
+The test project is run by navigating to the root of the project folder in the command line and typing:

 	python -m SimpleHTTPServer 1848